 It’s all in the name, the sole purpose of a Relaxation massage is to help you relax through touch.
 This can be assisted by the use of Essential Oils.
 Most common treatment is a full body massage however the goal is to relax, and the therapist will follow your direction (pressure and location) to make this happen.

 Relaxation massages doesn’t have the same benefits as a remedial or sports massage but it does have its own set of benefits for our bodies.
 A relaxation massage can achieve the following; the lowering of your blood pressure, it improves circulation throughout the body, assists in the reduction of stress, gives relief to anxiety and muscle tension relieved throughout the body and/or in particular areas.
 Oh, and did I also mention it is relaxing.

 One of the best things about this style of massage is that there is no limit to its treatment.
-This style of massage is what you would expect daily on holidays and the best person to gage the time between massage is you.
+This style of massage is what you would expect daily on holidays and the best person to gauge the time between massages is you.

-Cupping is an alternative therapy were suction is created in a cup that is placed on the body.
+Cupping is an alternative therapy where suction is created in a cup that is placed on the body.
 This can be achieved with either a pump or manual suction using a flame.
 One way to look at cupping is it being a negative force to the muscle whereas massage is a positive force.
-After a cupping session some clients will be left with a bruise like mark on their body, lasting up to 2 weeks before completely fading, however there is no pain associated with them.
+After a cupping session, some clients will be left with a bruise-like mark on their body, lasting up to 2 weeks before completely fading, however, there is no pain associated with them.

 Cupping may help to relax your muscles; it can boost your circulation around the body and for others, it just feels great and allows them to relax.
 Cupping is a great add-on to any massage treatment.

-Cupping should not be done over the same area were marks are still present, meaning that you can get you back cupped one day and the legs the next but you should not get you back done again until all the marks have completely faded away.
+Cupping should not be done over the same area where marks are still present, meaning that you can get your back cupped one day and the legs the next but you should not get your back done again until all the marks have completely faded away.